Skip to content

 • Manual marking method: Use a slit lamp microscope to directly mark positions such as 3, 6, and 9 o’clock.

-• Image-guided system: CALLISTO eye (Zeiss) and VERION (Alcon) recognize iris texture and conjunctival vessels to automatically identify the axis.
-They also compensate for cyclotorsion in the supine position.
-A meta-analysis by Zhou et al. (2019) in the ESCRS guidelines found that image-guided marking results in significantly less axis misalignment compared to manual marking (weighted mean difference −1.33°) and slightly less postoperative residual astigmatism (WMD −0.14D) (GRADE+) 5)9).
+• Image-guided system: CALLISTO eye (Zeiss) and VERION (Alcon) automatically identify the axis by recognizing iris texture and conjunctival vessels.
+They also compensate for ocular cyclotorsion in the supine position.
+A meta-analysis of ESCRS guidelines (Zhou et al. 2019) showed that image-guided marking results in significantly smaller axis deviation (weighted mean difference −1.33°) and slightly less postoperative residual astigmatism (WMD −0.14D) compared to manual marking 5)9).

-After injecting ophthalmic viscosurgical device (OVD), roughly position the IOL about 10–15 degrees before the final target position (counterclockwise).
-Carefully remove the OVD, then rotate the IOL to the target position, aligning the IOL’s weak meridian mark with the corneal steep meridian.
+After injecting ophthalmic viscosurgical device (OVD), roughly position the IOL about 10 to 15 degrees before the final target position (counterclockwise).
+Carefully remove the OVD, then rotate the IOL to the target position, aligning the IOL’s weak meridian mark with the cornea’s steep meridian.

 Postoperative follow-up:

-• Perform examinations at 1 day, 1 week, and 1 month after surgery, similar to routine cataract surgery.
+• Examine the patient at 1 day, 1 week, and 1 month postoperatively, as in standard cataract surgery.

 • If the IOL axis position and refraction results do not match, suspect IOL rotation.

-• Axis correction surgery (IOL rotation) at 2–4 weeks postoperatively is the appropriate timing 1)
+• Axis correction surgery (IOL rotation) is appropriate at 2–4 weeks postoperatively 1)

 • Correction in the late phase (several months later) after capsular contraction has progressed may be technically difficult 1)